-Bakreswar Thermal Power Project, West Bengal An example of JICA's Assistance:
+Small and Medium Enterprises Energy Saving Project - Phase 3, Uttar Pradesh An example of JICA's Assistance:

-Andhra Pradesh & Telangana Rural High Voltage Distribution System Project JICA has extended 18,590 million Japanese Yen (about Rs 1, 107 crore) in ODA loan to facilitate reliable power supply for agriculture in Andhra Pradesh & Telangana, across 16 rural districts there.
+Andhra Pradesh & Telangana Rural High Voltage Distribution System Project JICA has extended 18,590 million Japanese Yen (about Rs 1,110 crore) in ODA loan to facilitate reliable power supply for agriculture in Andhra Pradesh & Telangana, across 16 rural districts there.
 In Andhra Pradesh & Telangana, agriculture consumes about one-third of the power supplied, essentially to operate over 2.7 million irrigation pumps.
 The power is being supplied using Low Voltage Distribution System (LVDS) comprising high-capacity transformers, which tended to cause pilferage and distribution losses.
 In addition, there have been voltage fluctuations causing damage to the irrigation pumps, which hinders farm work and burdens farmers with pump repair costs.
 Converting LVDS to HVDS (High Voltage Distribution System) through JICA's assistance is leading to stabilization of power supply, and in turn agricultural production there.
 Under the project over 69,000 km of high voltage Direct Current lines and over 195,000 low-capacity transformer units are being installed.
-The project is being executed by Central, Northern and Southern Power Distribution Companies of Andhra Pradesh Limited, and is scheduled for completion by the end of FY2017/18.
-12 FORESTRY Sector Background & Challenges The livelihood of most inhabitants in rural and tribal areas is heavily dependent directly or indirectly upon forest resources.
+The project is being executed by Central, Northern and Southern Power Distribution Companies of Andhra Pradesh Limited, and is scheduled for completion by end of FY2017/18.

+12 | FORESTRY

+Sector Background & Challenges

+The livelihood of most inhabitants in rural and tribal area is heavily dependent directly or indirectly upon forest resources.
 They largely live off the land, putting undue pressure on the natural forests around them.
 This has led to degradation of forests and depletion of forest resources across the country.

 Figures at a Glance

+Forest cover in India (India State of Forest Report 2015)

+30.6%

 21.3%

-Forest cover in India

-(India State of Forest Report 2015)

-30.6% Forest cover globally (FAO 2015 fact sheet)
+Forest cover globally (FA0 2015 fact sheet)

-7,044 million tonnes Carbon stock in India's forests
+7,044 million tonnes

+Carbon stock in n India's f

+(India Stat e of Forest Report 2015